Skip to content ↓

 We use the National Curriculum 2014 to plan the learning of pupils and the expectations for each year group.
 The Geography subject leader alongside SLT ensures, through monitoring, that the expectations are sufficiently high to match the curriculum, and include an understanding of substantive knowledge (place and locational knowledge, human, physical and environmental knowledge and geographical skills) and disciplinary knowledge (encouraging children to think geographically).

-Geographical units across each year build on prior knowledge and are taught termly in blocks, which allows children to understand key components to support their learning.
-Lessons are planned using Focus Education and, over the half term, Geography lessons allow opportunities for children to ask questions, research, acquire knowledge and develop geographical concepts.
+Geographical units across each year build on prior knowledge and are taught weekly in alternate half terms, which allows children to understand key components to support their learning.
+Lessons are planned using our bespoke curriculum over the half term.
+Geography lessons allow opportunities for children to ask questions, research, acquire knowledge and develop geographical concepts.
 Children are taught how to read maps, conduct field work and exemplify geographical concepts.

-Teachers use geography overlearning PowerPoints at the beginning of every lesson to ensure that children regularly revise learning from previous units of geography (previous lessons, previous units from that year group and knowledge from the previous year groups.)
+Teachers use Geography overlearning PowerPoints at the beginning of every lesson to ensure that children regularly revise learning from previous units of Geography (this is also an opportunity to revisit misconceptions and gaps in learning which have been identified by end of unit quizzes).
 This is recorded on individual whiteboards and used for assessment for learning purposes.

 Unit vocabulary is taught and revisited each lesson to enable children to use it confidently and in the correct context.
 Knowledge organisers should also be used in every lesson to support learners in class during all Geography lessons.